AIR CONDITIONING TROUBLESHOOTING CHECKLISTTRY THESE THINGS BEFORE YOU CALL - YOU JUST MAY FIX IT YOURSELF!

 SPLIT SYSTEMS: If the condenser (the box in your backyard-usually, sometimes it may be on the roof) is not coming on at all and not making any noise, try resetting your circuit breaker.
-The breaker should be marked either "air cond" or "condenser" and then wait 5 minutes before turning it back on to see if the condenser comes on.
-Remember, the air won't feel cool right away so give it some time - maybe 10-15 mins to determine is the air is blowing cool again.
-If it's not cool, turn the thermostat to off to prevent any possible further damage and call for an appointment.
+The breaker should be marked either "air cond" or "condenser" and then wait 5 minutes before turning it back on at the thermostat to see if the condenser comes on.
+Remember, the air won't feel cool right away so give it some time - maybe 10-15 mins to determine if the air is blowing cool again.
+If it's not cool, turn the thermostat to off to prevent any further damage and call for an appointment.

-ROOFTOP UNITS: If your air conditioner was "working fine then all of a sudden quit blowing", there are many reasons that may have caused this to happen, but it never hurts to reset your circuit breaker, and then wait a few minutes to see if it may start working again.
+ROOFTOP UNITS: If your air conditioner was "working fine then all of a sudden quit blowing", there are many things that caused this to happen, but it never hurts to reset your circuit breaker, and then wait a few minutes to see if it may start working again.
 If it doesn't, call for other suggestions or possibly an appointment.

 HELPFUL TIPS & MONEY SAVING INFO Below is a list of links to helpful